Back to the Archive Compass Call : No. 08 : Feb 20, 2026

 If the answer is pressure, create space.
 Even five minutes.
 Even a short walk down the hall.
 Space restores agency.

-Guard at least the first and last 30 minutes of your day from reactive input.
+Guard at least the first and last thirty minutes of your day from reactive input.
 No email.
 No news.
 No work messages.

 Morning is for coming online calmly.
 Step outside.
 Drink water.
 Light movement.
 Meditate.
 Let your mind wake up without intrusion.